chongyixue/website/content/home/about.md

 # Biography

-I am a 6th year PhD candidate in J. C. Davis group at Cornell University.
+I am a 6th year PhD candidate in J. C. Davis group at Cornell University, NY.
 You can find my [CV](home/CV.pdf).